mikegoatly/lifti/docs/content/en/docs/Serialization/key-serialization.md

 ```

 > `CompositeKey` could also be the key of an object that you want to index.
 You'd just need to use the
-> configure the `FullTextIndexBuilder` with the appropriate `WithKey` call when setting up the item tokenization options.
+> configure the `FullTextIndexBuilder` with the appropriate `WithKey` call when setting up the object tokenization options.

 The only additional work comes when constructing the BinarySerializer - here you need to pass a custom `IKeySerializer` implementation
 so that the serializer knows how to read and write the data in your custom key: